An evolutionary advantage of cooperation: Analysis and solution of the cooperation puzzle

-for any non-zero noise amplitude.
-A larger time-average growth rate is the textbook definition of an evolutionary advantage.
+From the perspective of our model, we see that cooperators will eventually dominate the environment and that cooperation will become ubiquitous.
 The effect is illustrated in \fref{cooperate} by direct simulation of \eref{discrete_nonc_grow}--\eref{discrete_nonc_coop} and \eref{discrete_cooperate}.

-Notice the nature of the Monte-Carlo simulation in \fref{cooperate}.
+Notice the nature of the Monte Carlo simulation in \fref{cooperate}.
 No ensemble is constructed.
-Only individual trajectories are simulated and run for a time that is long enough for statistically significant features to rise above the noise.
+Only individual trajectories are simulated and run for a time that is long enough for statistically significant features to emerge from the noise.
 This method teases out of the dynamics what happens over time.
-The significance of any observed structure -- its epistemological meaning -- is immediately clear: this is what happens over time for an individual system (a cell, a person's wealth, {\it etc.}).
-Simulating an ensemble and averaging over members to remove noise does not tell the same story.
-The resulting features may not emerge over time.
-They are what happens on average in an ensemble, but this may have no bearing on what happens to the individual.
-For instance the pink dashed line in \fref{cooperate} is the ensemble average of $x_1(t)$, $x_1(t)$, and $(x_1 \oplus x_2)(t)/2$, and it has nothing to do with what happens in the individual trajectories over time.

-In our model the advantage of cooperation, and hence the emergence of structure is purely a non-linear effect of fluctuations -- cooperation reduces the magnitude of fluctuations, and over time (though not in expectation) this implies faster growth.

-A simple extension of the model is the inclusion of more cooperators.
-For $n$ cooperators, the spurious drift term is $-\frac{\sigma^2}{2n}$, so that the time-average growth approaches expectation-value growth for large $n$.
-When judged on expectation values, the apparent futility of cooperation is unsurprising because expectation values are the result for infinitely many cooperators, and adding further cooperators cannot improve on this.

-The approach to this upper bound as the number of cooperators increases favours the formation of social structure.
-We may generalise to different drift terms, $\mu_i$, and noise amplitudes, $\sigma_i$, for different individual entities.
-Again it is straightforward to see whether cooperation is beneficial in the long run for any given entity.
-An entity whose drift term, $\mu_1$, is larger than a potential cooperator's drift term, $\mu_2$, still benefits from cooperation if \be \mu_1-\frac{\sigma_1^2}{2}<\frac{\mu_1+\mu_2}{2}-\frac{\sigma_1^2+\sigma_2^2}{8}. \ee Another generalisation is partial cooperation -- entities can be assumed to share only a proportion of their resources, resembling taxation and redistribution.
-We discuss this in a separate manuscript.

-In reality many other effects contribute to the formation of structure, such as the emergence of new function and the possibility of specialisation.
-An example of new function is the ability of relatively small multicellular organisms to swim or funnel nutrients towards themselves \cite{ShortETAL2006,RoperETAL2013}, which is necessary to satisfy nutrient demand for relatively smaller reaction surfaces.
-Examples of specialisation are found in larger organisms, with different cell types performing specialised tasks.
-They are also found in many forms of human cooperation, with firms or individuals becoming proficient in specific tasks.